devnacho/timeline-take-home/README.md

 ## What we are looking for?

 Keep it simple.
 Really.
-2-4 hours isn't a lot of time and we really don't want you spending too much more time on it than that.
+We really don't want you spending too much time.
 It's more important for us to see how you approach the problem rather then solving it in its entirety.
+If it takes more than 6 hours feel free to stop and let us know how you would have done the remaining parts.

 Treat it like production code.
 That is, develop your software in the same way that you would for any code that is intended to be deployed to production.
 For example, if you would usually write tests for your code then you should aim to do the same here.
 These may be toy exercises, but we really would like to get an idea of how you build code on a day-to-day basis.